Skip to main content

 Yes.
 When you submit a transfer request, you’ll need to attach or upload a copy of your ID, proof of residence (current lease, current mortgage statement, gas bill within 45 days, or electric bill within 45 days), and if your student is new to the district, a copy of his or her birth certificate.

 No. Any request received Jan.
-3–31, 2020 will receive equal consideration.
-In other words, requests are not processed in first come, first served order in January.
-Starting in February, however, requests will be processed in date/time stamped order (i.e., first come, first served).
-Only requests made by families living in AISD boundaries will be accepted in January.
+26–Feb.
+19, 2021 will receive equal consideration.
+In other words, requests are not processed in first come, first served order during this time.

 - In what order are transfers processed?